resplendentHSHI/lockout-tournament/content/home.md

 ## Schedule

-The tournament will be played on Saturday, April 29th.
+The tournament will be played on Saturday, April 29th, through our Discord server.
 All times are in PDT (Pacific Daylight Time).

 | Event           | Start Time | Duration (in mins) | End Time |
 |-----------------|------------|--------------------|----------|